abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 C++ Library to use with Expander Pi board from https://www.abelectronics.co.uk

-The Expander Pi class contains methods for controlling the real-time clock, analogue to digital converter, digital to analogue converter and the digital I/O pins.
+The Expander Pi class contains methods for controlling the real-time clock, analogue-to-digital converter, digital-to-analogue converter and digital I/O pins.
 Examples are included to show the class can be used.

 The example demo files can be found in /ABElectronics_CPP_Libraries/ExpanderPi/demos

 ### Downloading and Installing the library

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in the terminal:

 ```
 git clone https://github.com/abelectronicsuk/ABElectronics_CPP_Libraries.git